ml18xe/linked-blog-starter-md/publish/production-5.md

 5. They allow meanings to be situated.
 6. They can be open-ended in ways that encourage a melding of personal and social goals.

 It seems I am already way over the word count.
-I would have liked to go through all the rest of Gee's *features of games with high learning potential* as well his *four features of a good game*, however this will have to suffice.
+I would have liked to go through all the rest of Gee's *features of games with high learning potential* as well his *four features of a good game*, however, this will have to suffice.
 Though I doubt addressing every single one of Gee's principles was the point of the assignment, I will say that I agree with all of them and believe they can all be implemented seamlessly into my project.